 The pandemic has wrought much damage on the economy.
 Some businesses have perished and others will survive, likely through cutting costs.
 But there are those that will prosper in the recovery through the strategic use of innovation.

-Creativity in a Crisis, a new report produced by Board Agenda in association with Diligent, the board portal software provider, offers a roadmap to help business leaders navigate the route to recovery through innovation.
+Creativity in a Crisis: A Boardroom Map for Innovation a new report produced by Board Agenda in association with Diligent, the board portal software provider, offers a roadmap to help business leaders navigate the route to recovery through innovation.

 The evidence that innovation works is growing.
 Studies by Bain & Co, McKinsey and Gartner show that the “companies that grew the most during and after the 2008 financial crisis were those that invested in innovation”, says the Board Agenda/Diligent report.